How to use SD and microSD memory cards with iPhone | Cult of Mac

 Data transfers from card to iPhone aren’t tremendously quick but not onerous.
 Copying a 1GB test file from a microSD card in the Belcompany reader to an iPhone 13 took 37 seconds.
 But the other direction is much slower.
 Moving that same 1 GB file from iPhone to the external memory card took almost 5 minutes.

-This Lightning-enabled card reader is just one example.
+This Lightning-enabled card reader I tested is just one example.
 Look around on Amazon or AliExpress for “iphone sd card reader” and you’ll see a plethora of options.

-Absolutely no additional software is required to use the current crop of iPhone SD card readers.
+Absolutely no additional software is required to use a standard USB card reader.
 The iOS Files application is all you need.

 The SD card will show up in Files like any other drive.
 From there you can access everything stored on it.
 Or move files around, play videos, whatever you need.